yugabyte/yugabyte-db/docs/content/preview/architecture/docdb/persistence.md

 ## Data expiration in YCQL

-In YCQL there are two types of TTL, the table TTL and column level TTL.
+In YCQL, there are two types of TTL, the table TTL and column level TTL.
 The column TTLs are stored with the value using the same encoding as Redis.
-The Table TTL is not stored in DocDB (it is stored in master’s syscatalog as part of the table’s schema).
-If no TTL is present at the column’s value, the table TTL acts as the default value.
+The Table TTL is not stored in DocDB (it is stored in master's syscatalog as part of the table's schema).
+If no TTL is present at the column's value, the table TTL acts as the default value.

 Furthermore, YCQL has a distinction between rows created using Insert vs Update.
 We keep track of this difference (and row level TTLs) using a "liveness column", a special system column invisible to the user.
 It is added for inserts, but not updates: making sure the row is present even if all non-primary key columns are deleted only in the case of inserts.

 ## YCQL - Collection type example